stvmlbrn/stvmlbrn.github.io/_posts/2016-12-1-search-and-split-pdf-files-with-node.md

 Nested loops like we have here is not something I'm crazy about, so it's tempting to try to optimize this a little bit.
 My first thought was to remove the item in ```pages[]``` after a match was found.
 That way, when we move on to the next employee there are fewer pages we need to search through in finding a matching ssn.
 However, this was a bad idea.
 Once we start removing items from ```pages[]```, then the index of that array no longer matches the original page number in the source PDF, causing the wrong page to be extracted.
-Oh well, performance here isn't of the upmost importance.
+Oh well, performance here isn't of the upmost importance anyway.
 And frankly the disk I/O of working with the PDF files is going to be the drag on performance, not the nested loop (especially with only a few thousand records).

 So that's it.
 We just took a nearly 2000 page PDF document an extracted each page into it's own PDF that corresponds to each employee.
 It probably